 Paymentgenes Interim Solutions specializes in placing temporary experts in the fields of Product & IT, Risk & Compliance, Data & Analytics and Project & Change management.
 They work with clients in the Payment and Fintech industry or suppliers and vendors related, such as eCommerce merchants or organizations specializing in Identity and Fraud.

-Find out more about how PaymentGenes Interim Solutions can help build your payments capabilities or schedule a one-to-one down below!
+Find out more about how PaymentGenes Interim Solutions can help build your payments capabilities!

 New jobs are rushing in full swing.
 Employers are rivaling one another to ensure they attract top talent to their organization.
 With a huge number of similar organizations all trying to attract the same talent, the biggest differentiator comes down to brand positioning, even more so in this era of remote working.
 Which organization represents itself as a strong career choice and provides security to the candidate?
 This article addresses the biggest concerns for talents in Fintech and highlights the ways employers can elevate their brand position in times of uncertainty.